vedavikas06/CS205-Algorithms-Lab/README.md

 # CS205

-This contains solutions of All the Assignment problems  of cs205 lab.
+This Repository contains solutions and problem statements of all the Assignment problems -- cs205 lab in IIT Patna.